Something that every professional ukulele player will need to experience at some point is amplifying the ukuleles sound.

 The only advantage of this type of pickups is that it has a wide dynamic range.

-Not only do they allow you to go from very soft and calming music to very loud strong beats, but also, they allow you to enhance the frequency of your music.
+Not only do they allow you to go from very soft and calming music to very loud, steady beats, but also, they will enable you to enhance the frequency of your music.

-The downside when using passive pickups is as mentioned before, they have a lot of coils, which makes them susceptible to humming and background noise making them sensitive to feedback.
-In addition, they need an external preamp so they can’t be directly plugged into your speaker.
+The downside when using passive pickups is, as mentioned before, they have a lot of coils, which makes them susceptible to humming and background noise making them sensitive to feedback.
+Besides, they need an external preamplifier so they can’t be directly plugged into your speaker.